-Optioning ‘Dynamic Package Plus’ adds a front end diff as well as a ‘Race’ setting to the car’s dynamic select rotor.
-Low speed traction is so good in the A45 as standard, this option feels less necessary, with the diff only really coming into play in mid- to high-speed corners.
+Optioning ‘Dynamic Package Plus’ adds a front end limited slip diff as well as a ‘Race’ setting to the car’s dynamic select rotor.
+This option feels less necessary as traction is so good in the A45 as standard.

 'If you like going really fast then the A45 AMG might be the car for you, but I can’t help thinking that a drivers’ car should be more nuanced than this.'
 Jethro Bovingdon, contributing editor.